d180cf/dcnn-eval/README.md

 npm run features
 ```

+This script reads SGF files with annotated tsumegos, solves them
+to find all subproblems, for each subproblem computes features and
+adds a label about the status of the group.
+The output is about
+60,000 labeled tsumegos: 50,000 for training the DCNN and another
+10,000 for testing it.

+# DCNN

 Then this set of feature tensors is fed to a Python script that
 uses TensorFlow to find the DCNN parameters.